Tunable Localization of Light Using Nested Invisible Metasurface Cavities: Nested Invisible Cavities

 where $k_0$ and $\eta_0$ are the free-space wavenumber and wave impedance, and $E\@{I}$ is the amplitude of the incident electric field.
 Here, we assume the time harmonic convention in the form of $\exp (+j\omega t)$.
 The field maximum of the standing wave $E\@{max, out}$ corresponds to the constructive combination of the forward and backward waves.
 The normalized field maximum $A\@{max, out}$ is then given by

 The standing wave at the inner cavity is the result of the coherent illumination by the outer forward and backward waves (see Supplementary Sections S2 and S3).
 Therefore, the inner fields read

 It can be appreciated that both inner fields in Eqs.~\eqref{eq:inner_fields} are periodic functions that depend on the inner cavity position $\delta$.
-As a result, the amplitude of the inner standing wave can be tuned by moving the inner cavity within the outer one.
+As a result, the amplitude of the inner standing wave can be tuned by moving the inner cavity within the outer one, as presented in Fig.~\ref{fig:swr_delta}.

 The nested cavity concept offers a flexible design framework, depending on the combination of cavities with different $Z\@{in}$ and $Z\@{out}$, relative position of the inner cavity $\delta$, and the order of the sheets.
 This work will focus on a quite simple but attractive setup where both cavities have negligible losses ($Z\@{in}=jX\@{in}$ and $Z\@{out}=jX\@{out}$), and their individual sheets have the same reactance values, but alternating between inductive and capacitive layers ($X\@{out}=-X\@{in}$).
 The first sheet of the system (the first one to be illuminated by the incident wave) was chosen arbitrarily to be inductive ($X\@{out}>0$), as it can be either inductive or capacitive without affecting the overall performance of the nested cavity.
 Thanks to the use of resonant cavities with the same field localization $A\@{max,out}=A\@{max,in}$, the combined field localization can reach a peak value of